 Step 4: Healthcare organizations generate a query to the blockchain

-Healthcare institutions or organizations can generate and submit the queries through APIs.
+Healthcare institutions or organizations can create and submit the queries through APIs.
 At this stage, non-identifiable information such as age, gender, etc., becomes accessible through smart contracts.

 Step 5: Patient shares the public /private key with Healthcare Units

 The public keys of patients are directly linked to the blockchain data.
-When the patients share their public or private keys with healthcare units, the patients’ information becomes visible.
+When the patients share the public or private keys with healthcare units, their information becomes visible.

-- On-chain – where the information is stored directly on the blockchain.
+- On-chain – Here, the information is stored directly on the blockchain.
 For example, hash codes, transactional information, audit records and the metadata about the off-chain storage.

-- Off-chain –– where the information is stored with links on the blockchain.
+- Off-chain – Here, the information is stored with links on the blockchain.
 These links act as pointers to the information stored separately like conventional databases.